 If the finding being evaluated involves a violation of the combustible controls program, then the fire frequency for transient fires may be increased to reflect an increased likelihood that improperly stored or inappropriate transient fuels might be ignited.
 Fire areas are ranked using a low/medium/high likelihood ranking scheme for transient fires as described in Attachment 4 to Appendix F.

 The increase in fire frequency for a given fire area is reflected by increasing the likelihood ranking by one level from what would normally be assigned.
 Thus, an area that would normally be ranked as low becomes medium, and a medium area becomes high.
 For a fire area already ranked as high likelihood for transient fires, the base fire frequency is multiplied by 3.
+The rationale for the factor of 3 is provided in Section 06.02.04.02.

-High Degradation Findings gainst a Hot Work Fire Watch
+High Degradation Findings Against a Hot Work Fire Watch

 If the finding is associated with hot work permitting and/or hot work fire watch provisions of the fire protection program, then Step 2.4.2 will increase the hot work fire frequency.
 Hot work findings are ranked as either high or low, and low degradation findings screen to Green in Phase 1.
 Hence, this step is only applied to high degradation hot work findings.